mmorrison24/interview-project/README.md

 # interview-project
-twitter viewer is a responsive HTML5 website that displays the 15 latest tweets of any public twitter user.
+twitter viewer is a responsive HTML5 website hosted by a locally running ES6 Node express server that displays the 15 latest tweets of any public twitter user.

 ## installation and running the server
 The build and run process for AdVisor is meant to be as easy as pie.